obss/trapper/README.md

 transformers library, you need to extend the provided base classes according to your own needs.
 These are as follows:

-**For Training & Evaluation**: DataProcessor, DataAdapter, TransformerTokenizer.
+**For Training & Evaluation**: DataProcessor, DataAdapter, TokenizerFactory.

 **For Inference**: Additionally, you may need to implement a `transformers.
 Pipeline` or directly use form the transformers library if they already implemented